Jim Hagemann Snabe: Career

 Snabe started his career at SAP in 1990.
 After one year as a trainee, he became Consulting Manager for SAP Denmark.
 In 1994 Snabe left SAP to be Principal at IBM Denmark but returned to SAP after only two years.

 SAP

 After three years as managing director of the Swedish SAP subsidiary, Snabe was appointed managing director of the SAP Nordic region.
 Shortly thereafter, he held several management positions for the SAP EMEA region.
 From July 2008 on, Snabe was part of the executive board of SAP.
 After the departure of Léo Apotheker, Snabe and his colleague McDermott took on the position as Co-CEO for SAP AG on February 8, 2010.

 On July 21, 2013, it was announced that Snabe would leave the position of Co-CEO in 2014 to be part of the SAP Supervisory Board.
 On the SAP Annual General Assembly on May 21, 2014, he was elected to the Supervisory Board.
+In October 2013 Snabe was elected to join the board of Siemens AG.
+In 2017 he was elected to be the Chairman of the Supervisory Board of Siemens AG.
+Mr. Snabe is also a board member in C3.ai and a member of the Board of Trustees at the World Economic Forum.